kpath1999/kausar-blog-jekyll/_posts/2024-02-04-morning-pages.md

 ## What does it looks like?

 I transcribed about 6 months of morning pages material and included it in this section – primarily to demonstrate how I go about the whole process.
 To make your life a bit easier, I divided chunks of my writings into broad themes, adding relevant context under each.
-Feel free to skip to the final section once you get an essence of my journaling process looks like.
+Feel free to skip to the final section once you get an essence of what my journaling process looks like.
 I end this blog with my closing thoughts on what journaling has enabled for me so far, and how I plan on leveraging it in the future.

 ### Talking about graduate school, the OMSCS program, building mastery